haraldbo/ikt-460-RL-project/README.md

 - optuna

 ### Acknowledgements
 I woud like to thank Seungeun Rho for his minimalistic implementation of SAC, DDPG and PPO (https://github.com/seungeunrho/minimalRL).
 I used these implementations as a starting point, and found them to be easy to understand and adapt to my project.
-Awesome stuff!
+Awesome!